jblort/cpp-project-template/README.md

 The folder structure can be copied and used directly with only a few minor adjustments.

 1. Modify the name of the project in the root `CMakeLists.txt`.
-2. Add files to the `src` folder (CMake will warn at setup time that there is none otherwise).
-3. Depending on whether you are building a library or not, you may want to tweak how headers are exported in `src/CMakeLists.txt`.

 ## Recommended build instructions